intel/neural-compressor/examples/pytorch/object_detection/ssd_resnet34/quantization/ptq/ipex/README.md

     bash download_dataset.sh
 ```

-## 4. Setting of Tuning Performence
+## 4. Setting of Tuning Performance
 - Set Jemalloc Preload for better performance.
 The jemalloc should be built from the General setup section.

 ```